Bordered Floer homology for manifolds with torus boundary via immersed curves: Introduction

 \subsection{Train tracks and a structure theorem}

 We now discuss the ideas behind the proof of Theorem~\ref{thm:invariance}.
 If \(M\) is as in the statement of the theorem, the bordered Floer homology \(\CFD(M,\alpha, \beta)\) is a type D structure (in the sense of Lipshitz, Ozsv\'ath, and Thurston \cite{LOT}) over an algebra \(\sA\), known as the {\em torus algebra}.
-In this case, a type \(D\) structure over \(\sA\) is simply a chain complex over \(\sA\) satisfying certain conditions.
-These are equivalent to differential modules.
+In this case, a type D structure over \(\sA\) is simply a chain complex over \(\sA\) satisfying certain conditions.
+These are equivalent to projective differential modules over $\sA$; see \cite[Remark 2.25]{LOT}.

-In this paper, we will restrict our attention to a certain class of type D structures over \(\sA\), which we call {\em extendable}.
-(An {\it extended type D structure} is a curved differential module over an algebra \(\sAt\) which has \(\sA\) as a quotient; these have certain properties in common with matrix factorizations.)
+In this paper, we will restrict attention to a certain class of type D structures over \(\sA\), which we call {\em extendable}.
+The precise definition is given in section~\ref{sec:extended-type-D-strs} but, briefly put, an {\it extended type D structure} is a curved differential module over a certain algebra \(\sAt\) that has \(\sA\) as a quotient; these have certain properties in common with matrix factorizations.
+A type D structure \(N\) is extendable if there is an extended type D structure \(\widetilde{N}\) such that \(N \cong \sA \otimes_{\sAt} \widetilde{N} \).
 The following theorem, which is essentially due to Lipshitz, Ozsv\'ath and Thurston \cite[Chapter 11]{LOT}, shows that this is not much of a restriction.

 \begin{theorem} If \(M\) is a compact oriented manifold with torus boundary, \(\CFD(M,\alpha, \beta)\) is extendable. \end{theorem}